-One would have thought that being natural and having your daughter wear her hair like yours, seeing how it is styled, washed and protected, that your little girl would automatically get that she is beautiful and highly favoured for embracing her own natural textures.
+One would have thought that being natural I wouldn’t have to teach my daughter how to love her natural hair texture.
+I just figure them seeing how it is styled, washed and protected, that my little girls would automatically get that she is beautiful and highly favoured for embracing her own natural textures.

 “no mommy, I’m not, she is soooo beautiful.
 She has long hair and mine isn’t like that”

 My heart broke.
 It was devastated, ok maybe not quite devastated but you know what I mean, to think she was only two and already having beauty conscious issues.

 I was beside myself with sorrow, as was like, how did I miss this, how did I not see that Sway wasn’t identifying herself as being beautiful.
 Boy, I went all “black power” mom like and discarded all the pale skinny dolls and went hunting for Princess Tiana and any other dark-skinned dolls I could find.I just thought if they were surrounded by ethnic beauty my girls would just appreciate their own beauty.

 After that comment, my days were filled with reinforcing mantras of how gorgeous they looked, how much their natural hair texture was beautiful.
 I made it a weekend thing to comb through Pinterest, with my daughters, and find hairstyles they would like to wear.
 I showed them how to twist and encourage them to play in each others hair (that was another life lesson learnt which involved scissors and one cutting someone else’s here….ugh).
 With external factors like kids TV programs, games, books, influences from other kids and parents; the struggle for each family who has daughters to raise them in ways to accept their weight, height, hair, quirks and flaws is really difficult.
 Why?
 Because there is just a handful of people to reinforce the knowledge you want to impart on your kids but there are much more factors working against your ideals.

 In Closing about Natural Hair Texture